alexanderop/slides/how-i-use-llms/slides.md

 1. <strong>Pre‑training</strong> – The model reads a huge collection of text and code to learn how to predict the next word.
 </div>
 <div v-click="2">
-2. <strong>Fine‑tuning</strong> – We teach the model using specific examples and questions to make it better at certain tasks.
+2. <strong>Supervised Fine‑tuning</strong> – We teach the model using specific examples and questions to make it better at certain tasks.
 </div>
 <div v-click="3">
 3. <strong>Human Feedback</strong> – People rate the model's responses to help it give better answers.